schneiderl/zero-to-hero-interviewing/README.md

   - [two pointers](two-pointers.md)
   - [sliding window](sliding-window.md)

+## want to contribute?

+please do! anything is welcome: new question solutions, typo fixes, techniques/data structure page enhancements.

 _please be aware that this is in a very early phase, more content will be added in the future_